Do I have to live in Summit County to get into IBH?

 IBH offers separate housing facilities for men and women.
 Each housing unit features dorm style rooms, central kitchen and dining area, lounge area, chapel, and private showers and bathrooms.

 Do men and women attend any counseling or education sessions together?

 No. Addiction is a crippling disease, and men and women experience different issues in the recovery journey.
 For this reason, IBH offers separate programming for men and women.

 Does IBH offer an after-care program?

-Clients that complete residential treatment at IBH may participate in the IBH REACH Project for up to two years after successful completion of the program.
+Yes.
+Clients may participate in the IBH REACH Project after successful completion of the residential program at IBH.
 REACH provides spiritually-based organized post-treatment activities that foster safe friendships, reinforcement of values learned during treatment, a strong sense of community, and increased self-esteem.